GoSearchTeam/goSearch/README.md

 ## Usage

+### Node Configuration

 In its current form, all configuration is done through the cli.

 **Example usage** (node joining cluster): ``./goSearch --cluster-mode --iface="192.168.86.237" --gossip-port=7777 --port=8182 --fellow-nodes="192.168.86.237:4444" --local-cluster="lc1" --global-cluster="glob1"``

+### Web interface

+Nodes will also each present a web ui from the `/admin` url.
+In this interface, you can do basic document operations, monitor the performance of the node, and see its logs.

 #### CLI Arguments